percona/everest/README.md

 [Percona Everest](https://docs.percona.com/everest/index.html) is an open source cloud-native database platform that helps developers deploy code faster, scale deployments rapidly, and reduce database administration overhead while regaining control over their data, database configuration, and DBaaS costs.

-Here’s why you should try Percona Everest:
+Why you should try Percona Everest:

 - Launch database instance with just a few clicks
 - Enable your team to develop faster and reduce time to market